Girl Shy: Plot

 Mr. Thornby's professional readers find Harold's book hilariously absurd, so he rejects it.
 Without any royalty money, Harold figures he cannot ask Mary to marry him.
-So, ashamed to admit the truth to Mary, he pretends that he was only using her as part of his research.
+So he pretends that he was only using her as part of his literary research.
 Heartbroken, Mary impulsively agrees to marry Ronald.
-Afterward, though, one of Mr. Thornby's senior employees convinces him that, if the staff liked the book so much, there must be a market for it, so Thornby decides to publish it as "The Boob's Diary", a humorous spoof on the many romantic-advice manuals prevalent at the time.
+Meanwhile, one of Thornby's employees convinces him that, if the staff liked the book so much, there must be a market for it, so Thornby decides to publish it as The Boob's Diary, a humorous spoof on the many romantic-advice manuals prevalent at the time.

-A few days later, a depressed Harold gets a letter from the publisher, but just rips it up without opening it.
-Fortunately, his uncle notices that one of the scraps is part of an advance royalty check for $3,000; the accompanying letter states that the book will be published as a comedy.
+A few days later, a depressed Harold gets a letter from the publisher, but he just rips it up unread, assuming it is the rejection letter that Thornby had said he would be sent.
+Fortunately, his uncle notices that one of the scraps is part of an advance royalty check for $3,000; the letter states that the book will be published as a comedy.
 At first, Harold is outraged, but then realizes that he can propose to Mary after all.
-However, when he sees a newspaper headline announcing Mary and Ronald's wedding that same day at her family's estate, he gives up.
+However, when he sees a newspaper headline announcing Mary and Ronald's wedding scheduled for that same day at her family's estate, Harold gives up.
 By chance, the woman whom Ronald had met a few days earlier walks in and, seeing the newspaper story, tearfully exclaims that she is Ronald's wife.
-As proof, she shows Harold a locket with the couple's wedding portrait and the engraved words "to my wife" that Ronald had given her two years earlier.
+As proof, she shows Harold a locket with the couple's wedding portrait and the engraved words "to my wife" that Ronald gave her two years earlier.

-Harold takes the locket and embarks on a frenzied dash, involving bootleggers, car chases and multiple changes of vehicle through the countryside and along the crowded streets of Culver City and Los Angeles.
-Harold bursts in on the wedding ceremony just as Ronald is about to put the wedding ring on Mary's finger, but Harold cannot stop stuttering long enough to expose Ronald's intended bigamy.
-So he simply carries Mary off.
-When they are alone, he tells her about Ronald's secret and shows her the locket.
+Harold embarks on a frenzied dash to stop the wedding, a journey involving bootleggers, car chases, and multiple changes of vehicle through the countryside and along the crowded streets of Culver City and Los Angeles.
+Harold bursts in just as Ronald is about to put the wedding ring on Mary's finger, but cannot stop stuttering long enough to expose Ronald's intended bigamy.
+So Harold simply carries Mary off; she does not resist.
+When they are alone, Harold tells Mary about Ronald's previous marriage and shows her the locket.
 Mary gets Harold to propose to her (with an assist from a passing mail carrier's whistle, which Mary blows to stop Harold's stuttering), and she accepts.